Paul Pierce Ranks LeBron James, James Harden, Luka Doncic And More

 Each man has a fair argument for why his pick is the right one, and it is difficult to argue with any of those selections.

-Doncic has been instrumental in the Dallas Mavericks’ ascent this year as a legitimate mid-tier power in the Western Conference.
+Doncic was instrumental in the Dallas Mavericks’ ascent this year as a legitimate mid-tier power in the Western Conference.

-Lillard has been a key force in keeping the Portland Trail Blazers in postseason contention ever since the NBA restarted in its Orlando bubble.
+Lillard was a key force in keeping the Portland Trail Blazers relevant to close out the 2020 season.

-And obviously Davis turned a Los Angeles Lakers team that did not even qualify for the playoffs last year into a NBA Title favorite.
+And obviously Davis turned a Los Angeles Lakers team that did not even qualify for the playoffs last year into a champion.

 You really cannot go wrong with any of the three men.